instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

         return await asyncio.gather(*[query.execute() for query in self.queries])
 ```

 Now we can call this with a simple query like "What do I have today?" and it will try to async dispatch to the correct backend.
-Its will important to prompt the language model well, but we'll leave that for another day.
+It's still important to prompt the language model well, but we'll leave that for another day.

 ```python
 import instructor